You are using an outdated browser version not supported by this website.

 Literature Types and Definitions

-Data Sheet A document that summarises technical parameters of a product or system in sufficient detail to understand its role as a component in a building.
-Examples include: span tables, material safety data sheet
+Data Sheet A data sheet summarises technical parameters of a product or system in sufficient detail to understand its role as a component in a building.
+Examples include: span tables or a material safety data sheet (MSDS).

-Appraisal, Accreditation, Certification, and Testing Any documentation summarising how a product or system has met standards by an external regulator/assessor, or test results and parameters that function as evidence of performance.
-Examples include: BRANZ Appraisal, CodeMark Certificate, Supplier Declaration of Conformity, Environmental Choice Licence
+Appraisal, Accreditation, Certification, and Testing Appraisal, accreditation, certification and testing documentation covers how a product or system has met standards by an external regulator/assessor, or test results and parameters that function as evidence of performance.
+Examples may include: BRANZ Appraisal, CodeMark Certificate or Supplier Declaration of Conformity (SDoC).

 Maintenance and Warranty Warranty documentation and maintenance requirements for a product or system.

-Brochure A document focused more on the benefits and features of a product or system, typically covering less technical parameters than a technical/design manual.
+Brochure A brochure is a document focused more on the benefits and features of a product or system, typically covering less technical parameters than a technical/design manual.

-Options, Variations or Accessories Information around things like profiles, configurations, colour ranges, supporting products or components.
+Options, Variations or Accessories Options, variations and accessories are information like profiles, configurations, colour ranges, supporting products or components.

-Pricing, Availability and Sample Requests Information or channels regarding unit costs, supply availability and samples.
+Pricing, Availability and Sample Requests Pricing and sample documentation is information or channels regarding unit costs, supply availability and samples.

-Additional Information Any documentation not covered by other types.
+Additional Information Additional information includes any documentation not covered by other types.
 Consider whether this is relevant for specifiers.

 Contact EBOSS